stark-t/PAI/scripts/cluster/readme.md

 ls ~/datasets/P1_Data_sampled/val/labels | wc -l   #  1680
 ```

 # Train a model

 Create the folder `logs_train_jobs` in `~/PAI/detectors`.
 This folder will contain the job log files (*.log & *.err).
-We only need to create this folder once and then for each train job we can put this path in the SBATCH header of the job script:
+We only need to create this folder once and then for each train job we can put this path in the SBATCH header of each job script.
 ```bash
 cd ~/PAI/detectors
 mkdir logs_train_jobs